ilgooz/handbook/token/README.md

 #### Transparency standards

 - The [ATD Dashboard]( https://atd.mesg.com/) is used to promote transparency within the MESG Community.
 It displays token quanitities within various wallets, in addition to rates of token dispersment.
-- Statistics on MESG's ATD Dashboard can be compared against public records such as Etherscan to boost trustworthiness and transparency with the community.
+- Statistics on MESG's ATD Dashboard can be compared against public records such as CoinMarketCap to boost trustworthiness and transparency with the community.

 ## Exchange Listing